Building a Next.js 15 App with a Supabase Headless CMS

 npx shadcn@latest add dropdown-menu avatar badge

-Step 4: Verify Tailwind Configuration
+Step 4: Tailwind and Shadcn paths

-import type { Config } from "tailwindcss"
+import type { Config } from 'tailwindcss'

 const config: Config = {